-- Grants Awards that a student does not have to repay unless student drops all classes before completing 60% of the semester. - Federal Work-Study part-time work earned on a monthly basis. - Loans low interest government loans that students can borrow and must be repaid with interest.
+- Grants awards that a student does not have to repay unless student drops all classes before completing 60% of he semester. - Federal Work-Study part-time work earned on a monthly basis - Loans low interest government loans that students can borrow that must be repaid with interest.